novaforgood/canopy/README.md

 ### Setup Next.js

-Create a `.env` file with the following variables:
+Create a `.env` file in the `/web` folder with the following variables:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=